Date: 4 December 2014. Building a Locker (Part

 So I got out

 the pressure cooker and measured across.
-It's just less than 11" so
+It is just less than 11" so

-my carefully designed and mapped out 10" deep locker won't work.
+my carefully designed and mapped out 10" deep locker will not

-Now, three days into this mess, I've decided the locker will be 12"
+Now, three days into this mess, I have decided the locker will be

-deep.
-One sheet of 3/8" thick plywood should do it.
+12" deep.
+One sheet of 3/8" thick plywood be sufficient for

 Note: If

-money were no object I'd opt for better quality wood.
+money were no object I would opt for better quality wood.
 It would be

 lovely to build this out of something beautiful but I know that with

-a bit of tweaking it will look a-okay.
+a bit of tweaking it will look okay.
 Below is a peek at a DVD shelf

 in my cabin.
 The rough edges are hidden behind that wood that looks